25 Small Inground Pool Ideas for All Budgets

 Small Inground Pool Design Ideas

 A tanning ledge is the perfect spot for relaxing in the pool on a hot summer day.
-Also known as a tanning shelf or Baja shelf, a tanning ledge is a must for anyone who wants pool furniture, water features, and space to rest.
-If your pool design does not have a tanning ledge built-in, you can always add one to the side of your pool.
+Also known as a tanning shelf or Baja shelf, a tanning ledge is a must for anyone who wants pool furniture, water features, and space to rest or for the kiddos to play.
+If your pool design does not have a tanning ledge built-in, you can often add one to the side of your pool.

-Many of our pools have built-in tanning ledges!
+Many River Pools® fiberglass pool models have built-in tanning ledges!
 The C Series and I Series freeform models all include ample tanning ledge space.
-Our rectangular D Series models have tons of tanning ledge area, as do the three sizes of our M Series model.
+And the rectangular D Series models have tons of tanning ledge area, as does the L36, and the three sizes of the M Series.

 3. Install Color-Changing Lights

-LED color-changing lights can be added to any inground pool to make your parties and night swims that much cooler.
-Small LED lights cost $1,000 to $1,500 on average and must be installed during the pool's construction.
+Let there be light!
+LED color-changing lights can be added to any inground pool project to make your parties and night swims that much cooler.
+Small LED lights likely cost ~$900+ each and must be installed during the pool's construction.
+Ask the independent installer completing your pool project for details on this add-on.

 4. Upgrade Your Coping and Patio

 One super easy way to upgrade your small pool is to invest in some beautiful coping and patio materials.
-You can choose anything from stone to brick to even marble for your pool surround.
+You can choose anything from a stamped pattern for concrete, to brick pavers, to natural stone…heck, you could add gold bars, but that may be a bit flashy.
 Just make sure that the pool patio and coping materials are slip-resistant.
+(Okay, textured gold bars.)

 5. Install an Underwater Mosaic